frkim/GHDemos/README.md

 # GitHub Copilot Demo walkthrough

 In this tutorial, we are going to detail all the steps to demonstrate GiHub Copilot with several samples.
-This walkthrough relies on Visual Studio Code and Python programming language because both VS Code and Python are popular tools.
+This walkthrough relies on Visual Studio Code and Python programming language because these tools are very popular.

+We will see how GitHub Copilot Chat can help developers as a usefull assistant wihtout leaving the editor and how GitHub Copilot can help by suggesting code snippet during the code authoring.

 ## Prerequisites